dmt-software/file-stream/README.md

 Streaming object readers and writers for CSV, JSON and XML.

-The package is built around a small set of composable abstractions:
+The package is built around small, composable reader and writer abstractions:

 ```text
 source